lakal3/VGE/readme.md

 - Robomaze - A performance test tool / example that supports some advanced features like decals.
 - Animate (Experimental) - Support for reading animations from the BVH (Biovision Hierarchy) files and apply them on rigged models.
 - Gallery (New) - Demonstrates how to use vdraw drawing library and vimgui immediate mode user interface
+- Fileviewer (New) - First somewhat usable application that can browse file system and view different kind of files like images (jpeg, png, hdr) and 3D models (obj, glTF)
+  - Fileviewer also implement custom View to render images for new ViewWindow

 The VGE documentation does not go into the details of the Vulkan API.
 To lean the core Vulkan features, below I have listed some nice web articles about it.